 - 320 Accountant.
-Designs and maintains financial, staff, student, program, or property records; summarizes, analyzes, or verifies such records; and/or controls and certifies expenditures and receipts. - 322 Administrative/Executive Assistant.
+Designs and maintains financial, staff, student, program or property records; summarizes, analyzes or verifies such records; and/or controls and certifies expenditures and receipts. - 322 Administrative/Executive Assistant.
 Performs professional activities assisting an executive officer in directing and managing the functions of a school or system. - 323 Admissions Officer.
 Examines academic records of students to determine eligibility of graduation or for entrance to school. - 324 Analyst.
-Examines, evaluates, and makes recommendations in such areas as cost, systems, curriculum, educational sectors, or other areas including management, research and assessment, policy, budget, and personnel. - 325 Architect.
-Performs activities such as designing and preparing plans and specifications for the construction, remodeling, or repair of buildings and facilities and overseeing the construction to ensure compliance with plans and specifications. - 326 Athletic Trainer.
-Coordinates and implements training activities for athletes to improve their athletic performance.
+Examines, evaluates and makes recommendations in such areas as cost, systems, curriculum, educational sectors or other areas including management, research and assessment, policy, budget and personnel. - 325 Architect.
+Performs activities such as designing and preparing plans and specifications for the construction, remodeling or repair of buildings and facilities and overseeing the construction to ensure compliance with plans and specifications. - 326 Athletic Trainer.
+Coordinates and implements training activities for athletes to improve their athletic performance. - 327 Attendance Officer.
+Monitors compulsory attendance laws. § 22-33-107, C.R.S. - 329 Benefits Specialist.
+Organizes and provides information to employees about organizational fringe benefits.

-- 327 Attendance Officer.
-Monitors compulsory attendance laws. - 329 Benefits Specialist.
-Organizes and provides information to employees about organizational fringe benefits. - 330 Child Find Coordinator.
-Individual responsible for the process of locating, identifying, and evaluating all children who may have a disability and be eligible for special education and related service. - 331 Dietitian/Nutritionist.
-Plans and directs food service programs including determining the nutritional value of food for meals. - 332 Engineer.
-Applies scientific and mathematical principles to practical ends such as the design, construction, and operation of efficient and economical structures, equipment, and systems. - 333 Environmental/Safety/Energy Specialist.
+- 330 Child Find Coordinator.
+Individual responsible for the process of locating, identifying and evaluating all children who may have a disability and be eligible for special education and related service. - 331 Dietitian/Nutritionist.
+Plans and evaluates food service programs including determining the nutritional value of food for meals. - 332 Engineer.
+Applies scientific and mathematical principles to practical ends such as the design, construction and operation of efficient and economical structures, equipment and systems. - 333 Environmental/Safety/Energy Specialist.
 Plans and coordinates activities related to environmental safety and efficient use of energy.
-Includes compliance with Environmental Protection Agency (EPA) rules and regulations, asbestos abatement, and compliance with Americans with Disabilities Act (ADA) provisions. - 334 Evaluator.
-Determines the value or effect of plans, programs, and activities by appraisal of data and activities in light of specified goals and objectives (e.g., personnel evaluator). - 335 Non-Instructional Program Consultant.
-Consults in the management or direction of services within a non-instructional program (e.g., Staffing Coordinator, Mental Health Coordinator, licensed School Psychologist or School Social Worker). - 337 Grant Developer.
+Includes compliance with Environmental Protection Agency (EPA) rules and regulations, asbestos abatement and compliance with Americans with Disabilities Act (ADA) provisions. - 334 Evaluator.
+Determines the value or effect of plans, programs and activities by appraisal of data and activities in light of specified goals and objectives (e.g., personnel evaluator). - 335 Non-Instructional Program Consultant/Coordinator/Supervisor.
+Consults in the management or direction of services within a non-instructional program (e.g., Staffing Coordinator, Mental Health Coordinator, licensed School Psychologist or School Social Worker). - 336 Instructional Program Consultant/Coordinator/Supervisor.
+Coordinates, manages (including supervising other certified individuals) or directs services (e.g., vocational education and special education) within an instructional program or areas of instruction. - 337 Grant Developer.
 Expands opportunities to obtain funds from outside parties in exchange for completion of a task. - 339 Insurance/Risk Management Specialist.
-Coordinates property, liability, vehicle, and other non-employee benefit insurance coverage for the district. - 340 Internal Auditor.
-Verifies account records, including evaluating the adequacy of the internal control system, verifying and safeguarding assets, reviewing the reliability of the accounting and reporting systems, and ascertaining compliance with established policies and procedures. - 341 Lawyer.
-Practices law and performs such activities as conducting lawsuits, drawing up legal documents, and advising on legal rights.
+Coordinates property, liability, vehicle and other nonemployee benefit insurance coverage for the district. - 340 Internal Auditor.
+Verifies account records, including evaluating the adequacy of the internal control system, verifying and safeguarding assets, reviewing the reliability of the accounting and reporting systems and ascertaining compliance with established policies and procedures. - 341 Lawyer.
+Practices law and assists an executive legal officer by performing such activities as conducting lawsuits, drawing up legal documents and advising on legal rights. - 342 Specialized Professional Manager/Supervisor.
+Performs professional activities, generally assisting an executive officer, in directing and supervising the functions of professional and support staff.
+Functions may include budget, finance, human resources, payroll, personnel, purchasing, risk management, etc.